Stone pine is a typical Mediterranean tree and its shape looks quite like that of a giant parasol.

 Maintenance pruning for stone pine

 This pruning means to eliminate dried sprigs as they appear, as well as weaker branches and those that tend to grow downwards.

 Pruning is usually performed in fall, before the freezing cold sets on, but it may very well occur in summer after the spring growth.

-- You can remove the branches of the lower trunk, but take care to always leave intact the two topmost stages of branches.
+- You can remove branches from the lower trunk.
+Take care to always leave the two topmost stages of branches intact.

 - Thin the stone pine out a bit to let light and sun filter through to the heart of the conifer.

 - With a few snips of the loppers, remove the least vigorous branches, those growing inside or crossing each other.